hocop/copycheck/README.md

-# ⚙️ copyedit-check - Detect Copy-Paste and Edit Errors Across Languages
+# ⚙️ copyedit - Detect Copy-Paste and Edit Errors Across Languages

-`copyedit-check` is a lightweight, **language-agnostic static analyzer** designed to catch _copy-edit mistakes_ that compilers and linters usually miss - small, plausible-looking lines that are _syntactically valid_ but _semantically suspicious_.
+`copyedit` is a lightweight, **language-agnostic static analyzer** designed to catch _copy-edit mistakes_ that compilers and linters usually miss - small, plausible-looking lines that are _syntactically valid_ but _semantically suspicious_.